CesarF/balance_reporter/README.md

 First you need to configure your AWS user.
 Use `aws configure` to set an access key and a secret key to your account.
 Note: your user requires enough permissions to manage s3, Dynamo, SES, Lambda, API Gateway and IAM.

+Take into account all the components will be deployed in us-east-1 region.

 After configure your user, create the registry for the lambda function container image.

 ```bash